 Empty handed, I returned to my naitive California for the summer.

 That fall, I returned to Denver with new found enthusiasm, intent to share the practice that so enriched my own life.
-Meanwhile, the tide of yoga began to swell in the city, Core Power Yoga® was about to open its flagship studio of Grant and 13th and the Yoga Journal Conference in Estes Park was in its prime.
+Meanwhile, the tide of yoga began to swell in the city, Core Power Yoga® was about to open its flagship studio of Grant and 13th.
+The Estes Park Yoga Journal Conference was in its prime.
 I found many opportunities to teach in newly opening studios, gyms and corporate environments.

 I reflected on my own search to find the best yoga teacher training in Denver, and the seeming void of YTT in the city.
-In 2003, I gathered a few of Denver’s hardest hitting teachers and pieced together a delightful Frankenstein of a program, set for a level 11 growth curve.
+In 2003, I gathered a few of Denver’s hardest hitting teachers and pieced together a delightful Frankenstein of a program.
 This landmark offering signaled the very beginning of Denver Yoga Underground.
-Exciting times!

 Pieced together a delightful Frankenstein of a program.

-Gradually, the training matured into a more mature version of itself.
-Soon after, other studios began to offer their own version of yoga teacher training.
+Gradually, the training became more refined.
+Within a year or two, other studios began to offer their own version of yoga teacher training.
 This marked the beginning of a golden-age of asana in Denver, a trend that continued to grow over the next two decades.